11th May, 2017 - 9:30 AM - 12:30 PM

 Cost to Attend:

-Free for TBJL Full Program Participants and guests.
+Free for TBJL Full Program Participants and $15 for guests.

 Dress: Business casual